The top five ESG sustainable and responsible investment themes shaping our future

-How does ESG offer socially and environmentally responsible investing?
+How does ESG offer sustainable and responsible investing?

 The concept of ESG (environmental, social and governance) investing is shorthand for buying shares in those companies which are more likely to offer sustainable and responsible investment opportunities over the long term because they behave well to:

 - Our environment and our planet (E)